 The ASC will nominate from its membership a person to act as Registrar for the CEC scheme and this individual will be supported by the secretariat.
 The Registrar will be the contact point as far as interpretation and implementation of the ASC scheme is concerned.

 Certificate of Participation

-Persons who are registered with the scheme will receive a certificate of participation at the end of each year.
+Persons who are current financial members and submit data will receive a certificate of participation in early February each year.
 This certificate will indicate the total credits gained by the participant in the 12 month period.
 The minimum credits required are 600.